Deadline for Spring 2020, are the following:

 • PSC 31131 - Professional Development Seminar (3 credits): This online seminar is designed to help you create an action-oriented career road-map related to your field of interest.
 Throughout the semester, you will have the opportunity to assess your skills, explore career options, set career-oriented goals, build your network, and develop a professional pitch.
 Registration is optional.

 • PSC 37201- HYB Internship Seminar (3 credits): This online seminar runs parallel to your internship and looks into management in public service, leadership styles, and organizational dynamics.
-Completion of internship is mandatory, but registering for credits is optional.
+Completion of your internship is mandatory, but registering for credits is optional.

 • PSC 31005 - Working and Learning in Washington, D.C.
 (3 credits): This course examines the government, politics, and the press—and their relationships—through lectures and field trips.
 Students will attend a series of lectures; they will be exposed to guests who are leaders in each sector; and they will participate in a series of site visits at agencies and offices around Washington, D.C.